-- After surgery, the first few days are generally spent recovering and resting.
+- h.
+Keep the brace locked in full extension for ambulation for 2 weeks.
+When sitting down, you may unlock the brace to bend the knee to a maximum of 90 degrees of flexion.
+Range of motion is restricted from full extension to 90 degrees of flexion for 4 weeks from surgery.
+After 4 weeks, begin range of motion as tolerated.
+You may take an occasional break from wearing the brace if you are at home and resting.
+Wear the brace for a total of 4 weeks. - i.
+After surgery, the first few days are generally spent recovering and resting.
 When resting, work on calf pumps (moving your ankle up and down) several times per hour.
-This helps reduce swelling in the leg and decrease the chance of blood clots.
-As your symptoms allow begin walking (using crutches as needed). - If you were placed into a brace, keep the brace locked in full extension for ambulation for 2 weeks.
-When sitting down, you may unlock the brace to bend the knee as tolerated and begin working on range of motion.
-You may take an occasional break from wearing the brace if you are at home and resting.
-You may remove the brace for sleeping after 2 weeks. - j.
-Other exercises to work on 3-4 times per day, before seeing therapist include calf pumps, straight leg raises, quad sets (contracting your thigh and holding for 10 seconds) and bending and straightening the knee. - k.
+This helps reduce swelling in the leg and decrease the chance of blood clots. - j.
+Other exercises to work on 3-4 times per day, before seeing therapist include calf pumps, straight leg raises, and quad sets (contracting your thigh and holding for 10 seconds). - k.
 Work on achieving full extension of the knee.
-The most important aspect of your rehab the first two weeks is getting the knee all the way straight.
-Range of motion goals for the first two weeks is 0-90 degrees. - I. Return to driving.
+The most important aspect of your rehab the first two weeks is getting the knee all the way straight. - Return to driving.
 There is no conclusive data to guide the exact time when it is safe to return to driving.
 You cannot drive while still on narcotic pain medications.
 In general, there should be adequate range of motion of the knee, minimal pain/swelling, and enough strength in the leg to allow you to quickly brake if needed. - m.
 DO NOT PLACE PILLOWS/BLANKETS UNDERNEATH THE KNEE AFTER SURGERY.
 This can cause a flexion contracture of the knee after surgery, making full extension of the knee difficult.
 It is ok to place pillows/blankets under the ankle for elevation.